F-aizan/Country-Multiselect/readme.md

 "react-select": "^5.5.6",

 Steps to run backend
+1. For the installation of libraries run pip install django djangorestframework
-1. cd backend
+2. cd backend
-2. In terminal run command python manage.py runserver.
+3. In terminal run command python manage.py runserver.

 Steps to run react_front
 1. cd react_front
+2. Run npm install react react-dom react-scripts react-select
-2. In terminal run command npm start
+3. Open at erminal and run command npm start
-3. Click the link in terminal
+4. Click the link in terminal
-4. A browser window will open running the app.
+5. A browser window will open running the app.

-Thankyou
+Firstly, connect the backend part in order to run the app correctly.
+Also, I have only added a few countries in api with the view of extending the range.
+Thankyou.